 Each shot rolls against four buckets:

-• Crit — full damage doubled.
+• Crit — full damage plus the weapon's flat crit-damage bonus.
 Conditional on a hit: P(crit) = P(hit) · crit_chance.
 Cannot fire on a graze (RAW).

 • Hit (non-crit) — full damage in the weapon's range.
 P(hit non-crit) = P(hit) - P(crit).